chrysocode/test-as-you-think/README.md

 ```

 Notice that:
+- any Given-When-Then step can be implemented by a lambda expression or a method reference;
 - you manipule the same SUT type from the beginning to the end, because the `sut` type is determined during the *Given* step, until the end;
 - there is no need to instantiate the `sut` object, even if it is allowed by the `givenSut(sutInstance)` alternate end point;
 - the call to any `given()` method is optional;